neevek/neevek.github.com/_src/_pages/posts/2013/06/27/introduction-to-minerl.md

 - `__post_createtime`
 - `__post_tags`
 - `__post_content`
-- `__post_exerpt`
+- `__post_excerpt`

-Besides the above variables, all user defined variables in page headers are available to all templates.
+Besides the above variables, all user defined variables in page headers are available in all templates.

 ### Examples